To the community and our clients, are doors are always “open”

 - Fruitvale Neighborhood Career Center.
 In an effort to support all community members, The Unity Council’s Fruitvale Neighborhood Career Center will be operating online.
 Click here to fill out our Career Center’s intake form and our staff will contact you within 48 hours to help you.

-- Fruitvale-San Antonio Senior Center: The Senior Center will be closed as of March 17th through May 31st.
+- Fruitvale-San Antonio Senior Center: The Senior Center remains closed.
 We are working with each of our senior clients to identify needed food, health, and transportation resources that can help them in this difficult time.

-- School-based Youth Achievement Programs: The Oakland Unified School district has closed until May 31st.
-All school-based youth programs (such as Latino Men & Boys and Latina Mentorship and Achievement) are suspended until school is back in session.
+- School-based Youth Achievement Programs: All school-based youth programs (such as Latino Men & Boys and Latina Mentorship and Achievement) are suspended until school is back in session.

-- Early Childhood Development Centers (Head Start and Early Head Start): In accordance with OUSD guidelines, all of our Oakland early childhood development centers will be closed through May 31st.
-The Cesar Chavez Center in Concord will be closed through March 31st or until further notice.
-We are working with each of our senior clients to identify needed food, health, and transportation resources that can help them in this difficult time.
+- Early Childhood Development Centers (Head Start and Early Head Start): In accordance with OUSD guidelines, all of our Oakland early childhood development centers will be closed until further notice.
+We are working with each of our clients to identify needed food, health, and transportation resources that can help them in this difficult time.

 - Census Outreach: We have postponed all external community outreach presentations and events.
 Our Questionnaire Assistance Center at 1900 Fruitvale Ave remains open for questions and support.
 Please call us at 510-543-3091 for questions about the Census.